 My favourite is Henning Haslund – Mongolian Adventure.
 Henning I believe captured the spirit of the steppe people, and their inherently free life, the wondrous nature of their communion with the landscape, and the duality of enemy-friend, cold-heat, cruelty-kindness that is so much a part of life on the harsh plateaus, deserts, and plains of the Eurasian steppe.

-There is a vacuum of knowledge regarding equestrian travel.
-How did you prepare for your journey?
+a vacuum of knowledge regarding equestrian travel.
+How did you prepare for your

 The Long Riders guild was my most important and valuable resource.
 As I learnt, the horse community in general can be very dogmatic in their views, and knowledge is very much specific to specialist fields – stock horsemanship, trail riding, racing, camp-drafting, dressage etc. What I needed to learn was how to travel with horses and live with them 24/7.
 There was no paddock I could retire them to in the event of an injury, I just needed to prevent injury at all costs, find grass, grain, water and shelter, and ensure that I had the most practical and kind equipment.
 Everything from horse rustling, wolves, border bureaucracy had to be taken into account – things that the average horseman does not really have experience with.

 Through the Long Riders Guild I was able to sift out some great knowledge from other long riders, and some pearls of wisdom from more conventional horsemen and women in Australia.